tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 ‘Fuck this bullshit!”
 Gene said as he raised his flare gun towards the Mass.

-Before Gene could pull the trigger, Alisha had gotten up and smashed him over the head with rock.
+Before Gene could pull the trigger, Alisha had gotten up and smashed him over the head with a rock.

 “Gene no!!!”
 I screamed as I rushed to his side.

 “Go Forth… Alisha… Join the Harvest… Join the Harvest…” The corpses screeched.

-“Why the fuck would you do that Gene” I said as I held his head.
+“Why the fuck would you do that Gene?!”
+I said as I held his head.

 “I wanted to go out in style”, Gene said he coughed up blood.

 “What do you mean, we could’ve just escaped”.
 I cried.

 “Kim, we both know that we can’t leave this place.
 Not after what we’ve seen or what may be carried in our bodies.
-If Alisha escapes, she’s going to kill a lot of people… You have to stop her” Gene said as his voice became weaker.
+If Alisha escapes, she’s going spread the spores like Connor did and kill a lot of people… You have to stop her” Gene said as his voice became weaker.

 “How?
 She’s so far ahead already” I said as I clutched Gene’s head.